 28. SAFETY

-The Client must accept responsibility for their own, their guests, their children, and their dogs safety at all times whilst staying at Waterwynch House and its grounds.
-Children should not be allowed to roam unsupervised around the grounds or beach or be left unattended at any time.
+The Client must accept responsibility for their own, their guests, their children, and their dogs’ safety at all times whilst staying at Waterwynch House and its grounds.
+Children should not be allowed to roam unsupervised around the house, grounds or beach or be left unattended at any time.

 29. RIGHT OF ENTRY